Olympique de Marseille: Virage Sud Chevalier Roze

-The virage is named after Nicolas Roze, a noble who distinguished himself in particular by creating a hospital in Marseille during the Great Plague of Marseille in 1720.
-As with the Virage Nord, the South Curve is controlled by supporter's associations with the Commando Ultra '84, the first group of ultra supporters in France created in August 1984, and the South Winners dominating the central section and Club Central des Supporters filling the remaining sections of the stand.
+The Virage Sud is named after Nicolas Roze, a noble who distinguished himself in particular by creating a hospital during the Great Plague of Marseille in 1720.
+As with the Virage Nord, the South Curve is controlled by supporters groups with the Commando Ultra '84, the first group of ultra supporters in France created in August 1984, and the South Winners dominating the central section and Club Central des Supporters filling the remaining sections of the stand.

-The 2007/08 third shirt of OM was a tribute to South Winners fans whose colours are orange, as they are traditionally left wing fans.

-AEK Athens, AS Livorno and Sampdoria
+Friendship with other clubs

+Olympique de Marseille supporters have a strong relationship with fans of Greek club AEK Athens, Italian club Livorno and German club FC St. Pauli.

-There is a strong relationship between AEK Athens, AS Livorno, UC Sampdoria and Marseille.
-Marseille fans often lift banners and create choreography in support of the fellow teams.
+OM fans occasionally lift banners in support of the fellow teams.

-At the opposite, also because of different political opinions they use to argue with many SS Lazio fans.